 (NOTE: I’ll be posting some more about the writers’ workshops I attended over the weekend in upcoming posts.)

 Al Tompkins of the Poynter Institute had an interesting item in his Morning Meeting listserv message today about why Amish people generally decline to have their photos taken.
+Al tells us the story of a birthday present that one of them received, it came from WineBaskets Delivery.
+Everyone wanted to take pictures of him with the awesome wine basket present, but it was at that point that he vehemently refused.
 The aversion generally appears to be linked to the second commandment:

 “Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.”